amusecode/amuse/doc/install/configuration.rst

 The configuration script will look for dependent libraries in default locations of the system and, if defined, also in directories under the ```PREFIX``` environment variable.
-If you installed the prerequisites with the AMUSE installion scripts (see :doc:`howto-install-prerequisites`), the configuration script should find all the packages installed.
+If you installed the prerequisites with the AMUSE installation scripts (see :doc:`howto-install-prerequisites`), the configuration script should find all the packages installed.
 For most libraries the
 ```PREFIX/lib``` or ```PREFIX/lib64``` is searched before the system